-- We are bringing to you the top trends in starting a new business in 2017 by top experts in various fields to help you succeed and make predictions on the upcoming business year.
+- We are bringing to you the top trends for starting a new business by top experts in various fields to help you succeed.

 1. Shopify is still on the rise - Thomas Smale, Founder, FE International